Sparadri/lb_api/README.md

 * add picture uploader
 * connect to GA
 * add product_id as class ID to scroll until the product when coming from NL or instagram
+* image uploader AWS (to be persisted ruby server side) react-s3 or other

 ## IN PROGRESS